mia-platform/documentation/docs/development_suite/api-console/advanced-section/api-gateway/request-size.md

   client_max_body_size 16k;
   ```

-  In this case you'll change the maximum request size to `16KiB` only for the endpoints of the Backoffice Application.
+  In this case you'll change the maximum request size to `16KiB` only for the endpoints of the Microfrontend Composer Application.

 ### How can you change only the request size of a specific root?